cbaudouinjr/FindTheLighthouse/README.md

 # Find The Lighthouse
-A website to help find your community
+A website designed to help students who have trouble making friends, make friends.

 <h1>Known Issues</h1>